Variational Approximated Restricted Maximum Likelihood Estimation for Spatial Data: Introduction

 To our knowledge, we are the first to work on a variational analogue of the REML method for the Spatial ICAR model.
 This approach is motivated by \cite{hall2011theory} and \cite{ormerod2012gaussian}'s Gaussian variational approximation.
-This work provides some novel insights to the modeling of spatial data as follows: \begin{enumerate} \item We introduce a novel variational analog of REML by bridging between frequentist estimation and modern variational inference.
-In this approach, we optimize the tractable ELBO instead of computationally costly matrix factorization like INLA or a full likelihood-based approach. \item We deduce the closed form updates for variational parameters and variance components involving a scalable coordinate ascent algorithm. \item We theoretically establish that monotone convergence of ELBO in this scenario and justify the exactness of the Gaussian variational family. \end{enumerate} Beyond these advantages, we empirically explain the utility of variational REML in terms of predictive performance compared to the MLE and INLA.
-In this paper in Section~\ref{s:methods}, we explain our novel VREML under the ICAR setting for spatial data, and in Section~\ref{s:theory}, we provide the theoretical results corresponding to ELBO and the variational family.
-In Section~\ref{s:experiment}, we summarize our empirical results to compare the performance of our proposed VREML via a simulation study and breast cancer data.
+This work provides some novel insights into the modeling of spatial data as follows: \begin{enumerate} \item We introduce a novel variational analog of REML by bridging between frequentist estimation and modern variational inference.
+In this approach, we optimize the tractable ELBO instead of computationally costly matrix factorization like INLA or a full likelihood-based approach. \item We derive closed-form updates for the variational parameters and variance components using a scalable coordinate-ascent algorithm. \item We theoretically establish the monotone convergence of ELBO in this scenario and justify the exactness of the Gaussian variational family. \end{enumerate} Beyond these advantages, we empirically explain the utility of variational REML (VRMLE) in terms of predictive performance compared to the MLE and INLA.
+In this paper, in Section~\ref{s:methods}, we explain our novel VRMLE in the ICAR setting for spatial data, and in Section~\ref{s:theory}, we provide theoretical results for the ELBO and the variational family.
+In Section~\ref{s:experiment}, we summarize our empirical results to compare the performance of our proposed VRMLE via a simulation study and breast cancer data.